shortstheory/dtn-unetstack/README.md

             }
             break;
         case DatagramNtf:
+            // if buffer space is low, then we can't accept a new DGram for SCAF
+            // but the Link thinks it has done its job properly!
+            // resolve with DTN PDUs?!
+            if (getBufferSpace() != LOW) {
                 DtnPDU pdu(reliableLink.getMTU());
                 def pduData = pdu.decode(msg.data);
-            switch(pduData.type) {
-                // in multihop I'm not too sure what will happen here:
-                // but for now we can just send it to router and see what happens
-                // now send the DDN:
-            case DatagramNtf:
                 notify << msg;
+            }
             break;
         case DatagramDeliveryNtf:
             // how do we get the message to which it is mapped? -> inReplyTo
             // the problem is that we are resending the datagram.
             // so this DDN may not make sense to any subscriber String s = msg.inReplyTo;
             def pduId = datagramMap.get(s);
             storage.deleteMsg(pduId);
             notify << msg;
             break;
         case DatagramFailureNtf:
             // we don't need to do anything,
             // but again, which Dgram/might need to manually map this
             // is it mapped to?
             notify << msg;
             break;
         }
     }
 };
 ```

 ## Open Issues
+* What do we do once the buffer space is full?
+What message do we send as a response?
 * Is a TTL'ed message the same as a failed message and worth informing the other node about?
 Ideally even failed messages should go back up to router?
 * Do all PDUs take all the available size with padding?
 * What do we tell the other node when a TTL expires?